-Our cash and cash equivalents as of June 30, 2008 consisted primarily of cash and money market funds.
+Our cash and cash equivalents as of September 30, 2008 consisted of cash and money market funds invested solely in U.S. government agency securities and U.S. treasuries.
+The funds in which we invest have not incurred losses on their investments, nor have they imposed limits or restrictions on redemptions.
+Further, these funds have enrolled in the U.S. Treasury's Temporary Guarantee Program for Money Market Funds, protecting the principal value held in the funds.
 Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of U.S. interest rates.
 The primary objective of our investment activities is to preserve principal while at the same time maximizing the income we receive without significantly increasing risk.
 Some of the investment securities available-for-sale that we may invest in could be subject to market risk.
 This means that a change in prevailing interest rates may cause the value of the investment securities available-for-sale to fluctuate.
-For example, if we purchase a security that was issued with a fixed interest rate and the prevailing interest rate later rises, the value of that securities which may include money market funds, government and non-government debt securities and investment securities available-for-sale in a variety of securities which may include money market funds, government and non-government debt securities and commercial paper, all with various maturity dates.
-In general, money market funds are not subject to market risk because the interest paid on such funds fluctuates with the prevailing interest rate and we do not believe that our results of operations would be materially impacted by an immediate 10% change in interest rates.
+For example, if we purchase a security that was issued with a fixed interest rate and the prevailing interest rate later rises, the value of that security will probably decline.
+To minimize this risk, we intend to maintain a portfolio of cash equivalents and investment securities available-for-sale in a variety of securities which may include money market funds, government and non-government debt securities and commercial paper, all with various maturity dates.
+Based on our current investment portfolio, we do not believe that our results of operations would be materially impacted by an immediate 10% change in interest rates.